Franco Israel: Sporting CP

 On 5 July 2022, Israel signed a five-year contract with Portuguese club Sporting CP for a fee of €650,000 for 60% of his economic rights.
 He made his competitive debut for club, on 4 October, in a Champions League away match against Marseille, where he replaced Marcus Edwards early into first half, after starting goalkeeper Antonio Adán was sent off; he conceded two goals as the match ended in a 4–1 loss.
 In the reverse fixture a week later, Israel made his first start, featuring in the 2–0 home loss against the same opponent.

+Torino

+On 27 July 2025, Israel joined Serie A club Torino on a three-year contract.

 International career

 Israel is a former Uruguay youth international.
-He has represented Uruguay at several tournaments including the 2019 South American U-20 Championship and 2019 FIFA U-20 World Cup.
+He has represented Uruguay at several tournaments including the 2019 South American U-20 Championship and the 2019 FIFA U-20 World Cup.

+In June 2023, Israel received his first call-up to the senior team.
+He made his debut on 14 June 2023 in a 4–1 win against Nicaragua.
+In June 2024, he was named in Uruguay's 26-man squad for the 2024 Copa América.